marcelonicacio/Simon-game/README.md

-# simonCSS
+# Simon Game
-A simple Simon's project in CSS, just for fun 🤪
+A simple Simon's project just for fun 🤪